 Geospatial Innovation Awards 2023

-With nearly 100 entries, spanning 26 different countries, the inaugural Geospatial Innovation Awards showcased the powerful impact geospatial has on the world around us.
+With nearly 100 entries, spanning over 26 different countries, the inaugural Geospatial Innovation Awards showcased the powerful impact geospatial has on the world around us.

 The 2023 award winners